 Administered digitally in just 15 minutes

 PASS automatically generates multi-level reports that are easy to read using a clear traffic light system.

 Reports provide insights into nine factors, allowing schools to clearly identify barriers to learning such as disengagement, low self-worth, bullying, and the risk of absenteeism.

 Demographic data allows schools to ensure equity in education at every stage of the process.

 PASS data allows schools to start the conversation that will ultimately improve student confidence, behavior, attendance, and achievement, as aligned to ESSA's non-academic standards.

-Equipped with PASS data, schools have the power to proactively address social and emotional barriers to learning at both a school-wide and individual level.
-The insights provided by the PASS data can be used to inform a school's SEL plan and assess the effectiveness of a school’s existing SEL programs.
+Equipped with PASS data, schools have the power to proactively address and prevent social and emotional barriers to learning at both a school-wide and individual level.
+The insights provided by the PASS data can be used to inform a school's MTSS plan and assess the effectiveness of a school’s existing SEL programs.